vmactions/omnios-vm/README.md

 ...
 ```

-All the supported releases are here: [OmniOS  r151046, r151048](conf)
+All the supported releases are here: OmniOS  r151046, r151048 [See all here](conf)

 # Under the hood